 Rogers Canyon Loop Trail from Reavis Trailhead is a 28.6 mile moderately trafficked loop trail located near Gold Canyon, Arizona that features beautiful wild flowers and is rated as difficult.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.

 Awesome, long and no water till the ranch.